litesql/ha/README.md

 ### Replication limitations

 - Tables WITHOUT ROWID are not replicated
-- The replication not invoked when conflicting rows are deleted because of an ON CONFLICT REPLACE clause.
+- The replication is not invoked when conflicting rows are deleted because of an ON CONFLICT REPLACE clause.
-- Nor is the replication invoked when rows are deleted using the [truncate optimization](https://sqlite.org/lang_delete.html#truncateopt).
 - Use idempotents DDL commands (CREATE IF NOT EXISTS and DROP IF EXISTS)